michaelmosmann/silk/index.md

 Above all it allows to consider small components separately whereby even large, highly configurable systems become manageable without pain.

-The absence of any further runtime dependencies and its slim footprint of 120K makes Silk a fine choice for small projects although at heart Silk is a graceful mighty butterfly waiting to breathe life into huge applications.
+The absence of any further runtime dependencies and its slim footprint of 120K makes Silk a fine choice for small projects although at heart Silk is a graceful butterfly waiting to breathe life into huge applications.

-Through its revolutionary service concept Silk decouples your application and prevents dependency cycles by concept.
+Through its revolutionary service concept Silk decouples the application and prevents dependency cycles by concept.
-Further it allows to tackle cross-functional concerns with pure Java free of meta programming approaches.
+Further it allows to tackle cross-functional concerns with pure Java what avoids the complexity of conventional meta programming approaches.

-<h2 class="home">Highlights</h2>
+##Highlights

 ### Pure Java
 ### Application code stays independent